maleko/solaredge-insights/README.md

 ```

+# Caveats
+- For now, you need to navigate to http://localhost:8233/namespaces/default/workflows to view the results
+- I need to add tests.....
+I know there's something weird about the date array....
+- Solaredge states you got a maximum of 300 API calls daily

 # Things to improve

 - Use a workflow to import the electricity rates and use queries to retrieve it